sathomas/jsDataV.is/src/text/ch8/04-restapi.md

 The next statement makes sure that the `options` object exists.
 If none is passed as a parameter, we'll at least have an empty object.

-The final statement uses a few Underscore.js utilities.
-It extracts all the keys in the settings, finds any values in the `options` object with the same keys, and updates the `settings` object by extending it with those new key values.
+The final statement extracts all the keys in the settings, finds any values in the `options` object with the same keys, and updates the `settings` object by extending it with those new key values.
+Once again, we take advantage of some Underscore.js utilities: `extend` and `pick`.

 When we first create the Runs collection, we can pass the authorization token as a parameter.
 We supply an empty array as the first parameter because we don't have any models for the collection.
 Those will come from Nike+.
+In the code fragment below we’re using a dummy value for the authorization token.
+A real application would use code that Nike provides to get the true value.

 ``` {.javascript .numberLines}
 var runs = new Running.Collections.Runs([], {